deepundergroundpoetry.com

 Author's Note

-I found this poem my mother wrote about me at an earlier time in my life.
+I revised this from a poem my mother wrote about me at an earlier time in my life.

 All writing remains the property of the author.
 Don't use it for any purpose without their permission.